DCAN-Labs/hbcd-docs/docs/data_access/dataformats/tabulated.md

 Tabulated data in the BIDS `rawdata/phenotype/` directory includes demographic, toxicology, and behavioral data (see details [here](../../datacuration/phenotypes.md)) available in both tab-separated values (TSV) and [Apache Parquet](https://parquet.apache.org/) formats.
 Some concatenated, file-based data are also offered as CSV and Parquet files.

 Plain text formats (TSV/CSV) are widely compatible and easy to inspect, but less efficient for large datasets.
-They don't support selective column loading or preserve metadata like data types.
+They don't support selective column loading or preserve metadata, such as data type specification.
 As a result, tools like Python or R must guess data types during import, often incorrectly.
 For example, categorical values like "0"/"1" for "Yes"/"No" (commonly used in NBDC datasets) may be interpreted as numeric, and columns with mostly missing values may be treated as empty if the first few rows lack data.

 To avoid such issues, it's recommended to manually define column types using the accompanying data dictionary during the import.
 The `NBDCtools` R package offers a helper function, `read_dsv_formatted()`, to automate this process (see [Recommended Programs](recprograms.md#tabulated-data) for details).